Science Reasoning Center - Refraction

 On the Resource CD:

 A Resource CD is being prepared to assist classroom teachers in using this section of the website more effectively within their classrooms.
-The Physics Classroom plans to release the CD during the spring semester or summer of 2013.
+The Physics Classroom hopes to release the CD during the Fall semester of of 2014.

 The Refraction and Lenses section of the CD will include seven different passages, including these three passages.
 The passages are accompanied by questions, answers with thorough explanations, and a table that associates each question with a specific science reasoning skill (or college readiness standard).
 Each passage includes considerably more questions than those presented here in the Science Reasoning Center.
 In addition to PDF files, the information on the CD is also available as Microsoft Word files, allowing teachers the ability to pick and choose questions from the large bank of questions associated with each passage.